airbnb/babel-preset-airbnb/README.md

 ## Disabling `plugin-transform-runtime`

 You can use the `transformRuntime` option to disable [`@babel/plugin-transform-runtime`](https://babeljs.io/docs/en/babel-plugin-transform-runtime).
 Specifying `false` will disable the plugin.
+This option defaults to `true`.

 ## Specifying module transforms